Cephalothin, Cephaloridine, Injection

 Proper Techniques for Intramuscular and Intravenous Injection

-Administer intramuscular injections deep into the gluteal muscle to minimize discomfort.
-Intravenous injections should be delivered slowly to avoid vein irritation.
+Inject into the gluteal muscle for shots to reduce pain and administer intravenous injections slowly to prevent vein irritation.

 Steps to Avoid Contamination During Preparation